 Research Associate, Centre for European Research in Microfinance (CERMi), Solvay Business School, Universite' Libre de Bruxelles

-Current Position: Visiting Professor, Administrative Science, Metropolitan College, Boston University
+Visiting Professor of the Practice (Retired), Administrative Science, Metropolitan College, Boston University

-Areas: International, Energy, and Monetary Economics, Law & Economics, Econometrics
+Areas: Environmental Economics, Monetary Economics, Law & Economics, Econometrics

 Languages: Spanish (good); Russian (fair); French and Portuguese (basic).